The DESI Y1 RR Lyrae catalog II: The metallicity dependency of pulsational properties, the shape of the RR Lyrae instability strip, and metal rich RR Lyrae: The Bailey diagram

 The homogeneous dataset provided by DESI offers a unique opportunity to inspect metallicity variations in the Bailey diagram and to study their association with the Oosterhoff dichotomy.
 For this analysis, we employ the iron abundances obtained with DESI's RVS processing pipeline.
 The left panel of Figure~\ref{fig:bailey_MET} depicts the Bailey diagram of the DESI Y1 RRL sample as a column-normalized histogram, showing two distinctive groups of RRab stars associated with the two Oosterhoff groups.
-The right panel of Figure~\ref{fig:bailey_MET} shows the correlation of the position of the RRL in the period-$A_V$ with their iron abundance.
+The right panel of Figure~\ref{fig:bailey_MET} shows the correlation of the position of the RRL in the period-${\rm Amp}_V$ with their iron abundance.
 In the right panel, the fiducial OoI and OoII lines defined by \citet{Fabrizio2019} using a similarly large dataset (for RRab stars) are included, showing an overall good agreement with our data.
 We note in passing that our sample is composed predominantly of field stars, of which a significant fraction exhibits chemodynamics consistent with the GSE accretion event.
 These stars are mainly associated with the OoI group.
-Among the RRab in intact satellites, those in Draco are the most numerous (46 stars), and exhibit a mean period of $0.60\pm0.07$\,d.
-The fundamental-mode RRLs (RRab) in GCs are less numerous (16 stars), but seem to be consistent with the dichotomy with a preferential location towards the locus of the OoII group (as shown later in Figure~\ref{fig:baileyhasps}), with a mean period of their RRab of $0.64\pm0.08$\,d.
-Similar to the RRab in Draco, those in the Sgr stream display $0.59\pm0.06$\,d periods broadly consistent with the OoI group.
+Among the RRab in intact satellites, those in Draco are the most numerous (46 stars), and exhibit a mean period of $0.60$\,d with a standard deviation of $0.07$\,d.
+The fundamental-mode RRLs (RRab) in GCs are less numerous (16 stars), but seem to be consistent with the dichotomy with a preferential location towards the locus of the OoII group (as shown later in Figure~\ref{fig:baileyhasps}), with a mean period of their RRab of $0.64$\,d, and standard deviation of $0.08$\,d.
+Similar to the RRab in Draco, those in the Sgr stream (465 RRab stars) display a mean period of $0.59$\,d with a standard deviation of $0.06$\,d, broadly consistent with the OoI group.